 as the case continues though the 11th Circuit Court of Appeals.

-January 27, 2015 - Federal judge Callie Granade rules to strike down the same-sex marriage ban in a second case involving an unmarried gay couple in Alabama but stays her ruling for 14 days.
+January 27, 2015 - Federal Judge Callie Granade rules to strike down the same-sex marriage ban in a second case involving an unmarried same-sex couple in Alabama but stays her ruling for 14 days.

 February 8, 2015 -

 Alabama Supreme Court Chief Justice Roy Moore instructs probate judges not to issue marriage licenses to same-sex couples.

 February 9, 2015 - Some Alabama probate judges, including in Montgomery County, begin issuing marriage licenses to same-sex couples.
 Others follow the instructions of Justice Moore.

 U.S. District Court Judge Joseph Bataillon strikes down Nebraska's same-sex marriage ban, effective March 9